slalji/slate/source/index.html.md

 const kittn = require('kittn');

 let api = kittn.authorize('meowmeowmeow');
 ```

 > Make sure to replace `meowmeowmeow` with your API key.

-WiseAPI uses API keys to allow access to the API.
-You can register a new WiseAPI key at our [developer portal](http://wisecrack.ca/developers).
+Kittn uses API keys to allow access to the API.
+You can register a new Kittn API key at our [developer portal](http://example.com/developers).

-WiseAPI expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`